 - $163.50 if your compliance schedule has 2–10 specified systems

 - $244.75 if your compliance schedule has 11 or more specified systems.

-If there are additional costs, we will charge $163.50 per hour (including GST).
+If there is additional time incurred, we will charge this at $163.50 per hour (including GST).